imThili/Dice-game/README.md

 An android app game named Thirty where you have 10 turns to make a maximum of 30 throws.

 ## How to Play
 Thirty is quite similar to Yatzy.
 Each turn you can throw five dice three times.
-After each throw, you'll choose which dice to keep.
-The rest will be rerolled during the next throw.
+After each throw, you'll choose which dice to keep, and the rest will be rerolled during the next throw.

 ![start_page](https://github.com/imThili/Dice-game/assets/93258938/40d75438-c261-4e30-abf7-a6ab6c339e71)
 ![save](https://github.com/imThili/Dice-game/assets/93258938/5f0959f0-3115-482a-bbe4-99b6283765b4)